 More often than not, a specific learning or behavior challenge is seen at home and school, even if it looks a little different.
 Consistency is key, especially with difficulties resulting from executive functioning weaknesses.
 These challenges can take many forms, such as problems with organization, memory, planning or speed.
 If you’re a teacher or parent and see a child is struggling with theses types of complications, work together to develop a plan of action, monitor its success with data and modify as needed.
 Working as a team will get children the best results.

 At Psyched, we offer Pocket Coaching teleconferencing sessions for schools and parents.
 We’ve helped teachers and parents improve student’s executive function skills using many of the strategies described above.
 We create specific, actionable plans and provide ongoing encouragement and support to help parents and educators put them in place.
-We’re here to help, contact us to learn more.
+We’re here to help, request a call to learn more.